 MJ: Grape wines have just managed to find a foothold in India.
 Do you think the Indian Consumers will give the same preference to fruit wines as with Grape wines?
 What is the scope these wines have in India?

 AP: It’s easier for local flavours to be appreciated by people, hence we believe that consumers will find it easier to appreciate wines made using strawberries and pineapples as they would be able to identify easily with these fruits vis-avis posh varieties of grapes.
-Besides Indian Cuisine is high on flavour, spices and our light bodied, fruity wines pair well with Indian food.
+Besides Indian Cuisine is high on flavour, spices and our light-bodied, fruity wines pair well with Indian food.

 MJ: How did you gauge the commercial viability of manufacturing fruit wines?

 MJ: Which different fruits have the Indian wine producers experimented with for making wine?
-Mention your take on usage of Kiwi fruit for producing wine.
+Mention your take on the usage of Kiwi fruit for producing wine.

 AP: Pineapple and Strawberry are currently produced by us at Rhythm winery.
 Lychee wine is manufactured by Lucca winery in Haryana.
 Dapoli Krishi Vidyapeeth,(Stateof Maharashtra, India) have worked on Kokum and Mango wines.
 Apple, Kiwi wines are produced in North and Eastern India.